eddie1101/CFModDownloader/README.md

 5. Wait for downloads to finish

 ## Usage
-`py CFModDownloader.y {Install Directory} {Daemon Duration}`
+`py CFModDownloader.y modpack-zip {Install-Directory} {Daemon-Duration}`
+- modpack-zip: The path to the modpack .zip downloaded from CurseForge.
-- (Optional) Install Directory: The path to where you want the modpack files to be saved to
+- (Optional) Install-Directory: The path to where you want the modpack files to be saved to.
-- (Optional) Daemon Duration: How long (in seconds) the daemon which moves downloads into the install directory will stay awake for.
+- (Optional) Daemon-Duration: How long (in seconds) the daemon which moves downloads into the install directory will stay awake for.
 If you have slow download speeds, set to a higher number.
 Install directory argument must be present.
 Default 10.

+Always use absolute paths.

 ## Disclaimer
 This is a terrible way to do this.
 It could be improved but I don't care.
 It may be faster than downloading the mods manually, but at what cost?